-Meristem is a unique program dedicated to preparing young adults on the autism spectrum for a life of greater independence and fulfillment.
-We are located near Sacramento, California, on a lush 13-acre campus.
+Meristem is a unique program dedicated to preparing neurodiverse young adults for a life of greater independence and fulfillment.
+We are located near Sacramento, California, on a 13-acre campus in Fair Oaks.
 Meristem students are young adults, between the ages of 18-28, who show the potential to achieve greater independence and self-sufficiency upon graduation.
 They often have aspirations for career and/or college, and are willing to discover and work towards their passions and goals.

 >> What Our Students Say – Video Run Time 1:35

 “Somewhere, there is a two-year old who is just being diagnosed with autism, and because of what we’re doing at Meristem now, we’re creating a better and happier future for them.”

 While our students make strides toward their own personal definition of independence, our parents and family members are also transformed and supported by being part of our community.
 Many parents experience ‘firsts’ for their student here, and as a community they celebrate those moments together.

 > What Our Parents Say – Video Run Time 2:37

 “We wanted him to understand that he is more than his diagnosis.
 We wanted him to understand that he is capable of doing anything in this life that he wants to do.
 Meristem is giving him the confidence to realize this.”